nnellans/bash-guide/README.md

 > [GSG](https://google.github.io/styleguide/shellguide.html): You should try to keep your lines to 80 characters or less

-You can send the output from command1 to the input of command2 using a pipe:
+Send the output from command1 to the input of command2 using a pipe:

 ```shell
 command1 | command2
 ```

-> [GSG](https://google.github.io/styleguide/shellguide.html): If you can fit a whole pipeline on 1 line, then do it.
-If not, use multiple lines and put each segment on its own line:
+> [GSG](https://google.github.io/styleguide/shellguide.html): If you can't fit a whole pipeline on 1 line, then use multiple lines and put each segment on its own line:
 >
 > ```shell
 > command1 \